 It isn’t just us who have noticed this most magical of souls.
 He’s been featured in numerous newspapers and the BBC’s An Art Lovers’ Guide recently declared him one of the five cultural highlights of Amsterdam.
 He’s also traveled a great deal to perform.
 Except for Antarctica, he’s played on every continent in the world.
 He’s actually got two boats.
 One with which he cruises the canals of Amsterdam and another which is constantly on the road, to countless locations (which, to our great joy, included both our wedding and our company’s opening!).

 Of course, it didn’t start out that way.
 Though he’s been interviewed, filmed and written about broadly that was a while in coming.
 Initially, he didn’t even want to be a musician.
-He started off studying law, but he realised that excited him less and less.
-Eventually, he realised he had to go in another direction.
+He started off studying law, but he realized that excited him less and less.
+Eventually, he realized he had to go in another direction.
 He put his law books in front of his house and waited for somebody to take them.
 When they did, he finally felt free.

 As for the music on the water part, that came about largely by chance.
 When he originally built the boat over 25 years ago, it wasn’t meant to serve as a miniature stage.
 His idea had been to use it to charm the ladies.
 A candlelit dinner under a bridge in a tiny boat seemed like a great way to get right into their comfort zone.
 Apparently, it worked.
 A little too well, perhaps, as he soon found the woman of his dreams and married her.